muhammad-guluzade/Latte/README.md

 - Step 5: Additional commands
 - - `git branch` - tells which branch you are at currently
 - - `git status` - shows the status of commited/uncommited files

+## What is .gitignore ?

+In that file, you put everything that you do not want to push to main repository.
+For example, if in your local machine contains file "test.html" that you do not want to push, just include it as "templates/test.html", and it will not be pushed.